cseanburns/systems-librarianship/src/6c-install-koha.md

     - Add description: Open port 8080 for the Koha staff interface
 - Next to Targets, click on Specified target tags.
 - In Target tags, add our tag name: koha-staff-8080.
 - In the Source IPv4 ranges, we allow access from anywhere (0.0.0.0/0) to simplify setup.
-In a real deployment, you might want to restrict administrative access to port 8080 to specific IP addresses.
+In a real deployment, we might want to restrict administrative access to port 8080 to specific IP addresses.
 - Click on Specified protocols and ports
     - Click on TCP
     - Add 8080 in the Ports box